Role of magnetic ions in the thermal Hall effect of the paramagnetic insulator TmVO$_{4}$: METHODS

-Note that the transverse temperature difference $\Delta T_{y}$ is obtained by measuring in both field polarities ($+ H$ and $- H$) and then antisymmetrizing the measured signals in order to get rid of any longitudinal contributions due to a possible slight misalignment of the transverse contacts:
+The conductivities $\kappa_{xx}$~and $\kappa_{xy}$~were measured as described elsewhere~\cite{2019_Giant_Kxy_pseudogap_cuprates, Grissonnanche_2020_Chiral_phonons, Boulanger_2020_Kxy_NCO_SCOC}.
+Note that the transverse temperature difference $\Delta T_{y}$ is obtained by measuring in both field polarities ($+ H$ and $- H$).
+We checked that our technique is independent of the particular choice of sequence, i.e., whether we measure $+ H$ first and then $- H$ or if we measure instead $- H$ first and then $+ H$.
+This means that our experimental setup and our procedure do not generate any (technique dependent) hysteresis.
+Then, we antisymmetrize the measured signals to get rid of any longitudinal contribution due to a possible slight misalignment of the transverse contacts: